• Simple Recipes

 Did you make this blueberry muffin bread?
 If you enjoyed it, I’d really appreciate if you came back and gave the recipe a five star rating!
 Tag me on Instagram (@thesimplehomeplace) to show me your own recreation of this recipe!

-By: thesimplehomeplace · In: Bread, Simple Recipes
+By: thesimplehomeplace · In: Bread, From Scratch Cooking

 you’ll also love